Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

-### Collaborative Evolution Index - Data Gathering Framework
+### Emotional Engagement and Collaborative Evolution Index - Updated Framework

 #### Key Updates
 - Began collecting historical data on the effectiveness of emotional storytelling in driving engagement